-Removing Bias from your Software Selection Process Delivers Results
+Removing Bias from Your Software Selection Process for Optimal Vendor Choice

 Let’s say, for example, you are looking into a new ERP system for your organization.
 You see one for what appears to be a reasonable price and a second one for half the cost.
 You might assume that the second option is ‘better’ based on the first price you saw, despite maybe the less expensive option being an ideal match for your company’s requirements.
 The first price you saw influenced your decision.

 Avoid falling into this bias by thoroughly evaluating each software option based on its merits and compatibility with your organization’s requirements, rather than relying solely on the initial information, incentivized reviews or pricing.

 The availability heuristic leads to the confusion of “easy” with “true.”
 Overcome this bias by avoiding hasty generalizations based on past experiences with a particular company or software.
 Instead, focus on the specific context of your organization’s needs and the potential fit of the software being evaluated.

 “That software probably won’t work for us because last time we used that company, the project failed.

 3. Blind-spot Bias

 The blind-spot bias means recognizing the impact of biases on others’ judgments while failing to see the effects of biases on one’s own judgments.